The Integrated Rural Development of Weaker Sections in India (WIDA)

 Main FCRA Bank Account Details for Foreign Funds

-Only Foreign Fuds - Name of the Account: The Integrated Rural Development of Weaker Sections in India.
-State Bank of India, NDMB, 11, Sansad Marg, New Delhi – 110001.
+Only Foreign Funds - Name of the Account: The Integrated Rural Development of Weaker Sections in India.
+Account Number: 40068709453, IFSC Code: SBIN000691, Swift Code: SBININBB104, State Bank of India, NDMB, 11, Sansad Marg, New Delhi – 110001.
 Contact for Bank Details – stanley111@gmail.com

 17.